L2jLiga/fastify-decorators/lib/docs/Controllers.md

 ### Requests handlers configuration

 Not only controller but also handlers within may have complex configuration, to use it you can provide [`RouteConfig`] object instead of string in method decorator.
-For example if we want to specify response type for our endpoint above we can use configuration object with schema specified:
+For example if we want to specify response type for our endpoint above we can use configuration object with a schema specified:

  ```typescript
 import { Controller, ControllerType, GET } from 'fastify-decorators';